 Knossos Palace was the ceremonial and political center of the Minoan Civilization during the Bronze Age.
-Considered Europe’s oldest city, Knossos was once the city-state of Crete with the town surrounding the hill the palace is on.
+Considered as Europe’s oldest city, Knossos was once the city-state of Crete, with the town surrounding the hill the palace is on.

-The area actually has a very long history of human habitation, from the first Neolithic settlement around 7000 BC, until it kept growing in 1500 BC when the surrounding city had a population of 100,000.
+The area actually has a very long history of human habitation, from the first Neolithic settlement around 7000 BC, until 1500 BC, when the surrounding city had a population of 100,000.
 The palace suffered through an earthquake but then was reconstructed.
 It’s believed that the palace was abandoned around 1380 to 1100 B.C. for largely unknown reasons.

-The palace structure we see today is not exactly as it looked in its original time, due to reconstruction and renovation throughout the years, and is considered by some archaeologists as a facsimile.
-The palace complex is not believed to have just been the residence of the monarch but also as the civic, religious, and economic center of Knossos, serving its citizens.
+The palace structure we see today is not exactly as it looked in its original time, due to reconstruction and renovation throughout the years, and it is considered by some archaeologists as a facsimile.
+The palace complex is not believed to have just been the residence of the monarch but also as the civic, religious, and economic center of Knossos.

 Theseus fighting the Minotaur - credits: MatiasDelCarmine/Shutterstock.com

 It is believed by some that the Palace of Knossos is the same palace which Greek mythology refers to in the Minotaur story.
-According to legend, Theseus, a prince from Athens, whose father is an ancient Greek king named Ageaus (whom the Greek sea is named after) sailed to Crete where he was forced to fight a terrible creature called the Minotaur.
+According to legend, Theseus, a prince from Athens, whose father was an ancient Greek king named Ageaus -whom the Greek sea is named after- sailed to Crete, where he was forced to fight a terrible creature called Minotaur.
 The Minotaur was a half man, half bull, and was kept in the Labyrinth – a maze – by King Minos, ruler of Crete, who lived in his palace at Knossos.
 It was said that the Minotaur was the King’s son.
-The king's daughter Ariadne however, fell in love with Theseus.
+The king's daughter, Ariadne, however, fell in love with Theseus.
 When he entered the Labyrinth to fight the Minotaur, Ariadne gave him a ball of thread which he unwound, so that he could find his way back by following it.
 Theseus killed the Minotaur, and then he and Ariadne fled from Crete, escaping her angry father.

 7-day Mythology Trip to Greece inspired by Percy JacksonLEARN MORE